 The New York metropolitan area offers rich opportunities for clinical internships in hospitals and shelters, drug rehabilitation centers, prisons, and special facilities for the homeless, elderly, developmentally disabled, and the terminally ill, among others.

 All students should have a solid practical background in the art form of drama/theatre, including experience in improvisational drama and theatre performance.
 Candidates should also demonstrate a strong academic background in psychology or a related social science, including course work in developmental and/or abnormal psychology.
 In certain cases, alternative experience relevant to drama therapy will be considered.
 A personal interview and audition are required.
 Interview dates are scheduled by the program director each year.
 Students are admitted only in the fall semester of each year.

-The Drama Therapy Program at New York University prepares students at the Master's level for a career as a drama therapist and aims to produce clinicians and scholars who have a strong sense of professional identity as drama therapists and future licensed professionals in the mental health field.
+The Drama Therapy Program at New York University prepares students at the for a career as a drama therapist and aims to produce clinicians and scholars who have a strong sense of professional identity as drama therapists and future licensed professionals in the mental health field.
 The primary approach at New York University is that healing occurs as clients are able to create an effective system of integrated roles and learn to live within the many contradictions within and among them.
-This approach is based upon role theory as well as theories of narrative.
+This approach is based upon role theory as well as theories of narrative psychology.

 The training of the drama therapy student at NYU has three components: Clinical (Theories and Application), Research, and Professional Identity/Clinical competency.

 1. Clinical: Students will identify and describe theories of drama and psychology and they will be able to apply these theories in case management and client treatment.

 2. Research: Students will develop effective research skills.